colingeniet/tynooc/spec.md

 ## Passengers generation.

-Every simulation tick, each town generates a number of passengers toward a neighbour town.
+Every simulation tick, each town generates a number of passengers toward a neighbor town.
 Passenger generation approximately follows a binomial law, with parameters depending on the town population, and the respective town notes.

-We may later add passengers toward any town (not only immediate neighbours).
+We may later add passengers toward any town (not only immediate neighbors).

 Passengers are awaiting for departure are registered in the `Town` class.
 They will try to take any train going to their destination.